bslgrg00/gbif-image-scraper/README.md

     pip install requests pandas
     ```

-3. Find the `taxonKey` for your species from GBIF (refer to the instructions above on how to find the taxonKey).
+3. Find the `taxonKey` for your species from GBIF.

 4. Run the script with comma-separated `taxonKeys`:
     ```bash